Union vote by GM workers in Mexico a test for labor rights

 “It is a bargaining chip,” Prieto said.

 “You may be proud of the U.S. pressure in the no-confidence vote at General Motors,” Prieto said.
-“But I am very disappointed with the U.S. government and the way it backed down on the question of Tridonex,” a border assembly plant where a company accused of harassing and firing workers to block an independent union drive was permitted to settle a complaint simply by promising to allow future organizing and give severance pay to some fired workers.
+“But I am very disappointed with the U.S. government and the way it backed down on the question of Tridonex,” a border assembly plant where a company accused of harassing and firing workers simply agreed to allow organizing, and some fired workers got an offer of severance pay.

 Prieto said a full-scale USMCA complaint and an ouster vote would have been better than a negotiated solution that was based on company promises and the sacking of the dissident union activists.